felipesal/felipesal/README.md

 ### Hey, my name is Felipe Salles Faller

+I'm a beginner Java Developer, I have approximately one year of experience, but I consider myself prepared for the labor market.

+My skills are:
+- Java 8+
+- Spring Framework
+- JPA
+- Hibernate
+- SQL
+- MySQL
+- MongoDB

+I have passion for learning and the development is that, it is infinite learning.
+There is always something we can learn.

+Currently i'm a Detection Fraud Analist in a financial startup.
+But I would like to work as a developer.

 <!--
 **felipesal/felipesal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.